Reducing Circuit Depth in Lindblad Simulation via Step-Size Extrapolation: Numerical Experiments

-As shown in \Cref{fig:dilated-richardson,fig:dilated-polynomial}, a direct extrapolation using equidistant nodes typically leads to large statistical error, while the extrapolation based on the Chebyshev nodes provides a much more robust estimate for the extrapolated values.
+We now repeat the numerical experiments with approximations generated by the dilated Hamiltonian method, followed by extrapolations to $\tau=0.$ We consider the same TIFM model in \eqref{eq:tfim}.
+Similarly, for the observable, we compute the normalized total magnetization in the x-direction in \cref{eq:magnetization}.
+As shown in \Cref{fig:dilated-richardson,fig:dilated-polynomial}, a direct extrapolation using equidistant nodes typically leads to large statistical error, while the extrapolation based on the Chebyshev nodes provides a more robust estimate for the extrapolated values.